crim-ca/patchwork/README.md

 ## Contact

-For all questions, contact me at thomas.triplet@crim.ca.
+For all questions, contact me at thomastriplet@gmail.com.